Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lessons19-Quiz.md

 - Answer -> Checks, Effects, Interactions (CEI).
 - This pattern is commonly used in Solidity smart contracts to help prevent reentrancy attacks and ensure that state changes are made safely.

+4. What is a common approach to define a recurring schedule for automated operations?

+Event-based triggers.

+Cron expressions.

+Sequential timers.

+Logic-based decision trees.

+- Answer -> Cron expressions.
+- Cron expressions are commonly used to define recurring schedules for automated operations, allowing for precise scheduling of tasks at specific intervals.